apache/cordova-docs/README.md

 This section requires basic knowledge of SVN.
 If you do not know how to use SVN, refer to [this tutorial][svn].

 First, inspect `_prod.yml` to check that the correct `baseurl` is used.
-For pre-production deployment, it should be some non-empty folder (e.g. `"/use-the-force-luke"`), and for a production deployment it should be empty (i.e. `""`).
+For development deployment, it should be some non-empty folder (e.g. `"/use-the-force-luke"`), and for a production deployment it should be empty (i.e. `""`).
 To then build the full website, run:

     gulp build --prod